gregcaporaso/microbiogeo/doc/notes/adonis.rst

 Plain English
 ^^^^^^^^^^^^^

 Basically, adonis takes a set of data.
 It then identifies important points in the data and performs F-tests on the initial data, and random permutations of the shuffled category data provided.
-It's commonly stated to partition (or seperate the data) for this analysis.
+Then, finally it returns the information that was identified in the samples.
+It's commonly stated to partition (or seperate the data) for this analysis in order to find their relationship.
+(I think this is similar to creating just a bunch of equivilance classes by analysing the data and shoving each corresponding sample into each one of the categories.)

 Introduction